Torah Temimah Primary School: Architecture of the building

-The main elements of the building are the hall (sanctuary, the main area used for worship), a two-storey entrance area with offices and cloakrooms, and a smaller two-storey block at the rear.
-For Williams, the site had few of the design challenges he was used to — no industrial processes to accommodate, no difficult city centre location, no long spans, no exceptional heights or other engineering problems.
-Instead, this building called for a sensitive architectural solution.
+The school occupies the building and site of the former Dollis Hill Synagogue.
+Owen Williams acted as both architect and engineer for the building, which was consecrated in 1938.
 Concrete was Williams' material of choice and here he used reinforced concrete, generally only 125mm in thickness, cast in situ behind a cork lining left exposed as the internal wall finish.
 With this system, he created a series of vertical planes, zig-zagged in plan to enclose the hall, with similarly folded planes for its roof.
 With a span of 18.3m, the roof is of sufficient transverse pitch for rainwater drainage, so asphalt weatherproofing was not needed.
-The hall or sanctuary is the centrepiece of the building and it consists of three bays each 6.1m wide, delineated by the folded planes described.
-The concrete is thickened at the folds, allowing enough strength for the walls to carry the cantilevered galleries, which sit in the Vs of the chevron-plan walls.
 The two-storey parts of the complex are rectilinear in plan with flat roofs.